 Make your way north to Greenough (41km – 30mins) and take a photo of the unique leaning trees and the beautiful Greenough River.
 Perhaps enjoy an afternoon picnic on the banks of Ellendale Pool before continuing north to Geraldton.

 Kids will love the Playground and Water Park located at the Geraldton Foreshore offers hours of free family fun.
 Featuring climbing equipment, swings and slides, the shaded playground caters for toddlers through to school-age kids.
 The water park’s fountains will keep the kids cool and happy during the warmer months.

-Take the kids to the WA Museum Geraldton to learn about the Batavia shipwreck though interpretive displays or enjoy a walking tour of Monsignor Hawes designed, St Francis Xavier Cathedral.
+Take the kids to the WA Museum Geraldton to learn about the Batavia shipwreck through interpretive displays or enjoy a walking tour of Monsignor Hawes designed St Francis Xavier Cathedral.